douglasmiranda/django-fine-uploader/README.rst

         ...
     ]

-And finally your html file: copy from `this gist`_, lots of html to put on our README.
+And finally your html file: copy from `this gist`_. (too much html to put on our README)

 .. _`this gist`: https://gist.github.com/douglasmiranda/77da9c801e0cf83357ba51a639372768